Killabunnies/bunnybox/README.md

 7. Returning to cmd, add the origin of your new repository with the command ``git remote add origin <SSH URL of my-game-name>``
 8. Now push the project to the new repository with the command ``git push --set-upstream origin master``

+If you use a Git Client like [GitHub Desktop](https://desktop.github.com/ "desktop.github.com"), [Fork](https://git-fork.com/ "git-fork.com") or [GitKraken](https://www.gitkraken.com/ "gitkraken.com"), after all the steps, you can "add an existing repository" to work with that program from now on.
+They will probably offer to initialize GitLFS (This is for working with large files), just say yes.

 Now we have the project cloned and ready to use, in the folder ``my-game-name``.
 We can open the project with Visual Studio Code, but first we must install the dependencies.

 You can install or update all dependencies with the command `npm install`.
 Also you can click with the right button of the mouse in the file `package.json` from the `NPM SCRIPTS` tab from the EXPLORER panel of VS Code and select `Run Install`.